-As further described in the 2008 Annual Report, the Company's agreements with Paymentech and JPMorgan Chase Bank, N.A. and with American Express require the Company to provide cash reserves approximately three weeks following the end of each month if the Company's unrestricted cash, cash equivalents and short-term investments at month-end was below certain levels.
-The Company amended its agreement with Paymentech and JPMorgan Chase Bank, N.A. to provide non-cash collateral in lieu of cash reserves, effective through January 19, 2010, unless terminated earlier by the Company.
+As further described in the 2008 Annual Report, the Company's agreements with Paymentech and JPMorgan Chase Bank (collectively "Chase") and with American Express require the Company to provide cash reserves approximately three weeks following the end of each month if the Company's unrestricted cash, cash equivalents and short-term investments at month-end were below certain levels.
+In November 2008, the Company amended its agreement with Chase to provide non-cash collateral in lieu of cash reserves, effective through January 19, 2010, unless terminated earlier by the Company.
+In October 2009, the Company notified Chase of its intention to terminate the collateral substitution agreement which unencumbers collateral with a book value of approximately \$0.7 billion which may be utilized for other liquidity initiatives.
+Based on the Company's September 30, 2009 unrestricted cash balance, the Company would not be required to provide cash collateral above the current \$25 million reserve balance.

 Under the American Express agreement, in addition to certain other risk protections provided to American Express, the Company will be required to provide reserves if its unrestricted cash balance (as defined in the agreement) falls below \$2.4 billion.
 Additionally, under certain circumstances, the Company also has the ability to provide non-cash collateral in lieu of cash collateral if its unrestricted cash balance is above \$1.35 billion.
-Until September 2009, the Company is not required to post reserves under the American Express agreement as long as its unrestricted cash balance at month-end is equal to or above \$2.0 billion.